Franconia: 20th century

 The Pellerhaus in Nuremberg was one of the most important buildings of the Renaissance period from 1605 until the destruction of its façade in 1945.

 During the Nazi era Nuremberg played a prominent role in the self-expression of the National Socialists as the permanent seat of the Nazi Party.
 Gunzenhausen made its mark as one of the first towns in the Reich itself to exercise discrimination against the Jewish population.
 The first Hitler Monument in Germany was established there in April 1933.
-On 25 March 1934 the first anti-Jewish pogrom in Bavaria took place in Gunzenhausen.
+On 25 March 1934, the first anti-Jewish pogrom in Bavaria took place in Gunzenhausen.
+Led by SA men, a mob of over 1,000 was involved in the violence.
+Two Jews committed suicide due to the trauma resulting from the attack.
 The attack brought the town negative press coverage worldwide.
 On 15 September, a Reichstag was specially convened in Nuremberg for the purpose of passing the Nuremberg Laws, under which the antisemitic ideology of the Nazis became a legal basis for such actions.

 Like all parts of the German Reich, Franconia was badly affected by Allied air raids.
 Nuremberg, as a major industrial centre and transportation hub, was hit particularly hard.
 Between 1940 and 1945 the city was the target of dozens of air raids.
 Many other places were also affected by air raids.
 For example, the air raid on 4 December 1944 on Heilbronn and the bombing of Würzburg on 16 March 1945, in which both old towns were almost completely destroyed, was a disaster for both cities.
 By contrast, the old town of Bamberg was almost completely spared.
 In order to protect cultural artefacts, the historic art bunker was built below Nuremberg Castle.

 In the closing stages of the Second World War, at the end of March and April 1945, Franconian towns and cities were captured by formations of the US Army who advanced from the west after the failure of the Battle of the Bulge and Operation Nordwind.
 The Battle of Nuremberg lasted five days and resulted in at least 901 deaths.
 The Battle of Crailsheim lasted 16 days, the Battle of Würzburg seven and the Battle of Merkendorf three days.